Remote contract work for finance professionals.

 - Your finance background is primarily in retail banking, bookkeeping, or accounting without deal exposure

-- You have not worked with financial models hands-on — reading about them is not the same as building them
+- You haven’t worked with financial models hands-on — reading about them isn’t the same as building them

 - You are looking for employment, a permanent role, or guaranteed income — this is freelance, task-based work

-- You need high certainty of hours and income — project availability varies and is not guaranteed
+- You need high certainty of hours and income — project availability varies and isn’t guaranteed

 - Your employer prohibits outside work or has strict conflict of interest policies you have not checked